Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 Your terminal should look similar to the following output:
 ```
 ~ genezio
-Redirecting to browser to complete authentication...
+Redirecting to the browser to complete authentication...

 ?
 Choose a template for your genezio project Fullstack
 Your project will start from the Fullstack template.